Florian Hecker: From 2001 to 2010

 Solo exhibitions include: MMK, Museum für Moderne Kunst, Frankfurt am Main, Germany; IKON Gallery, Birmingham and Chisenhale Gallery, London, all in 2010.
 Bawag Contemporary, Vienna, 2009; Sadie Coles HQ, London, 2008 and Galerie Neu, Berlin, 2007.

 Some of the group exhibitions and projects Hecker has participated in include Push and Pull, MUMOK, Vienna, 2010; Evento, Bordeaux, Thyssen-Bornemisza Art Contemporary, The Kaleidoscopic Eye, Mori Art Museum, Tokyo, UBS Openings: Saturday Live: Characters, Figures and Signs, Tate Modern, London and his most recent collaboration with Cerith Wyn Evans, No night No day, was premiered at the Teatro Goldoni as part of Fare Mondi, 53rd Venice Biennale, all in 2009.
 Manifesta 7, Trentino - South Tyrol, Italy, Art unlimited, Art Basel, Experiment Marathon Reykjavik, Reykjavík Art Museum in 2008, and Cerith Wyn Evans, Lenbachhaus, Munich in 2006.
 Off the Record, Musée d'Art Moderne de la Ville de Paris, Paris and 3rd Berlin Biennale, Berlin, in 2004, 2nd International Biennial for Contemporary Art, Gothenburg, 2003 and Mutations, TN Probe Gallery, Tokyo and Ausgeträumt..., Secession, Vienna both in 2001.

 After 2012

 In 2012, Hecker took part in Documenta 13, where he exhibited the work Chimerization.

 In 2013, Hecker participated in the Performa Biennial where he presented new work titled CD: A Script for Synthesis.

-In 2016 his solo exibition Formulations was presented at MMK3 (Zollamt) in Frankfurt.
+In 2016, his solo exhibition Formulations was presented at MMK3 (Zollamt) in Frankfurt.
 This exhibition included fifteen of his works created between 2004 and 2016, and two new creations.

 From November 2017 to January 2018, his exhibition Halluzination, Perspektive, Synthese was shown at Kunsthalle Wien.

-Between November 2021 and March 2022, his solo exhibtion Resynthesizers was shown at Fitzpatrick-Leland House in Los Angeles.
+Between November 2021 and March 2022, his solo exhibition Resynthesizers was shown at Fitzpatrick-Leland House in Los Angeles.